This is a guest post from

 - Susannah Conway, a former journalist from England who got the surprise of her life when she earned more than $140,000 last year teaching photography.

-- Sarah Young, who started a yarn shop in Portland, Oregon at the height at the recession.
+- Sarah Young, who started a yarn shop in Portland, Oregon at the height of the recession.
 Two years later, business is booming and Sarah recently celebrated her first $10,000 day.

 - Jen Adrion and Omar Noory, two young design students who started a map-making business from their Columbus, Ohio apartment.
 Within six months they had quit their day jobs to focus full-time on the business.